 In 1988, Glock introduced the model 19, and since then several manufacturers have developed pistols that match up well with the 19’s form factor.
 Are any of them actually better than the Glock 19?
 I’m not sure, but I think it’s interesting to check them all out side-by-side.

-To that end, this article pulls together info on the six polymer pistols currently in production that closely match the Glock 19’s specs.
+To that end, this article pulls together info on the seven polymer pistols currently in production that closely match the Glock 19’s specs.
 That means the only guns making it in measure roughly 5″ tall and 7.28″ long, with barrels measuring approximately 4″ long.
 And of course the other parameters must match up, too—caliber, capacity, firing mechanism, etc.

-I anticipated finding more than six 19-size guns.
+I anticipated finding more than seven 19-size guns.
 I initially intended to restrict the height requirement to no more than a .25″ variance either way, but I I expanded it to .3″ to allow the SIG Sauer gun in.
 I bent even more on overall length to let the FMK and Springfield guns in.
 In fact, the Springfield XD(M) Compact might not really belong in this list because it measures only 6.75″ long—it’s the outlier, but I’ll leave it in for now.

 I reluctantly pared the Kahr Arms TP9 and CT9 and the Avidity Arms PD10 from the list because they are single-stack, low-capacity guns (and the Avidity gun remains vaporware at press time).
 If the Caracal Enhanced C and New Order Firearms NO9 ever make it to production, they’ll likely get in.